bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 ```
 Same logic also applies for nested arrow functions.

-2. Block scopes also don't have their own `this` value.
+B. Block scopes also don't have their own `this` value.

 ```js
 {
   // just prints global object